 Challenges I Help Address

-- Going from a product idea to first sale and then to continuous support.
+- Strategy: from product idea, to first sale, to continuous support.

 - Building a product: voice of customer, feature selection, and risk management.